Harold Arlin: 1952 presidential election

 On November 4, 1952, Arlin temporarily returned to radio, announcing his first radio broadcast in twenty-seven years.
 The broadcast was sponsored by Westinghouse, Arlin's former employer, and was the results from the presidential election held that day between former General Dwight D. Eisenhower and former Illinois Governor Adlai Stevenson.
 Like the Harding-Cox election returns 32 years before, Arlin read the results over the air to an entire nation of listeners.
 Republican Eisenhower won the election and was President of the United States until 1961.

 Pirates vs. Padres baseball game

-In 1972, Arlin announced his first professional baseball game in more than 50 years.
-The game was between the Pirates and the Padres.
+On August 30, 1972, Arlin announced his first professional baseball game in more than 50 years.
+The game was between the Pirates and the Padres at Three Rivers Stadium.
 Arlin's grandson Steve was pitcher for the Padres at this time.
 Announcer Bob Prince invited Arlin to come back to the broadcasting booth.
 Prince and Arlin announced the game together as the Padres won.
 For announcing the game, Arlin received a certificate and a pair of shoes which, according to his grandson Steve, "...he wore [them] all the time."